yaxu/pihkal/chapters/200-getting-started.md

 sound "bd [~ rs] mt [lt ht]" # crush 5
 ```

-The job of `#` is to join the two control patterns together.
-Super
+The job of `#` is to join the two patterns together, in this case the
-simple to use, but underneath there are some complexities about how
+`sound` and the `crush` patterns.
+Super simple to use, but underneath
+there are some complexities about how values inside the patterns are
-patterns are combined.
+matched up and combined.
 We'll look into those in chapter xxx.

 Reading further back, we see this construction: